 As a leader in global business education, Georgetown McDonough seeks to provide all students the opportunity to travel abroad to consult either within an industry or with specific Fortune 500 companies.
 The program is required of all graduate students and is an elective for undergraduates.
 Working in small teams, students partner with executives from multinational organizations to address complex business challenges.

 Prior to the trips, students collaborate remotely for several months.
 Then, they spend one week in the client’s country to present their final recommendations to the organization’s leadership.
 Full-time MBA students take the trip during the spring semester, and Flex and Evening Program students travel during the summer.
-A sample of client organizations our students consulted for in 2016 includes:
+A sample of client organizations our students have consulted for includes:

 "The GBE course proved to me that being successful in global business is not only about applying the frameworks, but also about understanding cultural differences and developing the right mindset ."
 Tianlun Hao (MBA'17)